CarlosAlegreUr/Audits-By-CarlosAlegreUr/README.md

 <details><summary> See details👁️ </summary>

 - Working with [SigmaPrime](https://sigmaprime.io/): 2 reviews.
-> These reviews were the result of a team effort with other auditors at SigmaPrime.
+> 📘 Note ℹ️: These reviews were the result of a team effort with other auditors at SigmaPrime.

 </details>